Sheida-Ebrahimi/Sheida-Ebrahimi/README.md

 # 💫 About Me:
-I'm a fourth-year Computer Science student at Ontario Tech University.
+I'm a final-year Computer Science student at Ontario Tech University.
 Always looking to learn more!

-###### Currently on a 16-month internship, I won't be able to commit much here.
+I just finished a 16-month internship so I'm back to contributing to my projects, which you can view here:

 ## 🌐 Socials: